-1. A measure of expropriation includes, apart from direct expropriation or nationalization through formal transfer of title or outright seizure, a measure or series of measures taken intentionally by a Contracting Party to create a situation whereby the investment of an investor may be rendered substantially unproductive and incapable of yielding a return without a formal transfer of title or outright seizure.

-2. The determination of whether a measure or a series of measures of a Contracting Party in a specific situation, constitute measures as outlined in paragraph 1 above requires a case by case, fact based inquiry that considers, among other factors:
+- 1. A measure of expropriation includes, apart from direct expropriation or nationalization through formal transfer of title or outright seizure, a measure or series of measures taken intentionally by a Party to create a situation whereby the investment of an investor may be rendered substantially unproductive and incapable of yielding a return without a formal transfer of title or outright seizure. - 2.
+The determination of whether a measure or a series of measures of a Party in a specific situation, constitutes measures as outlined in paragraph 1 above requires a case by case, fact based inquiry that considers, among other factors:

-i.
-The economic impact of the measure or a series of measures, although the fact that a measure or series of measures by a Contracting Party has an adverse effect on the economic value of an investment, standing alone, does not establish that expropriation or nationalization, has occurred;

-ii.
-The extent to which the measures are discriminatory either in scope or in application with respect to a Contracting Party or an investor or an enterprise;

-iii.
-The extent to which the measures or series of measures interfere with distinct, reasonable, investment-backed expectations;

-iv.
-The character and intent of the measures or series of measures, whether they are for bona fide public interest purposes or not and whether there is a reasonable nexus between them and the intention to expropriate.

-3. Except in rare circumstances, non-discriminatory regulatory actions by a Contracting Party that are designed and applied to protect legitimate public welfare objectives including health, safety and the environmental concerns do not constitute indirect expropriation or nationalization.

-4. Actions and awards by judicial bodies of a Contracting Party that are designed, applied or issued in public interest including those designed to address health, safety and the environmental concerns do not constitute indirect expropriation or nationalization.
+- (i) The economic impact of the measure or a series of measures, although the fact that a measure or series of measures by a Party has an adverse effect on the economic value of an investment, standing alone, does not establish that expropriation or nationalization, has occurred; - (ii) The extent to which the measures are discriminatory either in scope or in application with respect to a Party or an investor or an enterprise; - (iii) The extent to which the measures or series of measures interfere with distinct, reasonable, investment-backed expectations; - (iv) The character and intent of the measures or series of measures, whether they are for bona fide public interest purposes or not and whether there is a reasonable nexus between them and the intention to expropriate. - 3.
+Non-discriminatory regulatory actions by a Party that are designed and applied to protect legitimate public welfare objectives including health, safety and environmental concerns, do not constitute expropriation or nationalization. - 4.
+Actions and awards by judicial bodies of a Party that are designed, applied or issued in public interest including those designed to address health, safety and environmental concerns, do not constitute expropriation or nationalization.

-For greater certainty, the Article on Expropriation shall be interpreted in accordance with the side letter annexed to this Agreement.